 The dry season is perfect for trekking mountain gorillas, the mountain gorillas are found in the temperate weathered regions with raised landscapes, this means the climate remains cool all year round – perfect weather for length treks.

-This is the best time for people travelling on a budget, many people have enjoyed travelling to see the gorillas throughout the low season.
-During this time, gorilla trekking permits are offered at a discounted rate reduced at 450USD for non-resident travellers.
-The low season is known for its heavy rains between the months of March, April, May and November, and it is this rainfall that discourages many prospective travellers.
+This is the best time for people travelling to see wildlife, many people have enjoyed travelling to see the gorillas throughout the low season.
+During this time, gorilla trekking permits cost the same as high season.
+The low season is known for its heavy rains between the months of March, April, May and November, and it is this rainfall that discourages many prospective travelers.

-Lodge costs in the low season are also more favourable than during high season, since the occupancy rate is low, low prices are set to attract budget travellers.
-To add to all the discounted rates and with less people trekking mountain gorillas in the low season, the few who trek are allocated to different gorilla families, which provide them with closer and more exclusive interactions with them.
+Lodge costs in the low season are more favorable than during high season, since the occupancy rate is low, low prices are set to attract budget travelers.
+To add to all the discounted lodge rates and with less people trekking mountain gorillas in the low season, the few who trek are allocated to different gorilla families, which provide them with closer and more exclusive interactions with them.

 However despite the advantages during this season, rains make gorilla trekking difficult.
 The grounds become slippery and muddy, together with the showers and droplets, and can make for an uncomfortable or interesting experience for less experienced walkers.